-He laughed, and she stared at him, then quickly looked away as if something she’d seen had rattled her.
+He laughed.
+She stared at him before quickly looking away as if something she’d seen had rattled her.

 “I get it,” she said in grim tone.

 She probably did.
 She’d killed over a dozen vampires, and any one of them would have murdered her for the attempt, had they been lucky enough to survive it.
 She’d known that.
-It’s why she carried false identification so her family wouldn’t be harmed in retaliation, if one of her targets murdered her and rifled through her things afterward.
+Must be why she carried false identification so her family wouldn’t be harmed in retaliation, if one of her targets rifled through her things after murdering her.
 Many people could be brave in the heat of battle, but for years, she’d prepared for her own death with the kind of ice-cold courage that few had.

 Yet another thing to admire, but she had to think this was a business arrangement he cared little about.

 “Now we’re off topic,” he said.
 “We’ve covered our weaknesses.
 Onto our strengths, and we have many.
 We can scent you long before we see you, and we can hear your heartbeat a mile away.
 In addition to that, all of us have some form of mind control over humans.
 A vampire can suck a pint of your blood and seconds later, you won’t even remember seeing one.
 It’s in our fangs, a little bitty drop of hallucinogen that, when combined with our power, makes you susceptible to suggestion.
 Like, for example, someone didn’t just suck on your neck, but you met a bloke and had a chat and now you’re sleepy.
 That’s how most of us feed,” he stressed.
 “If every vampire killed to eat, we’d have been outed from our closet centuries ago-”

 “You can control my mind?” she interrupted, horrified.

 Doubtful, but no need to wonder when he could be sure.
 His eyes flared green as he let his power out.